noxtoby/internal/docs/LabHome/ProjectMeetings.md

 nav_order: 2
 ---

-# Project Meetings with Ted
+# Project Meetings with POND PIs

+**To be updated.
+The current content of this page is from PennLINC.**

 All PennLINC team members are expected to lead a scientific project.